vyalyh-oleg/ConfigLinker/docs/UserGuide_1_15m.md

-### Quick Start Guide (+15 minutes)
+## User Guide 1
 *If you haven't read the previous QSG, please read it firstly.
 It will take you about 5 minutes.
 This part is continuation.
-Otherwise some explanations could be not understandable.*
+Otherwise some explanations may be not understandable.*

+Here will be described advanced usages of annotations <b>`@BoundObject`</b> and <b>`@BoundProperty`.</b>

 @BoundObject (1)
 - charsetName